ZcashAnonymous/zcash-tor-manual/README.md

 ## Project goal

-The goal of this project is to ensure that a user's IP address is not exposed to any Zcash-related services when installing, updating, and using a Zcash full node (zcashd) on a Debian server.
+The goal of this project is to ensure that a user's IP address is not exposed to any Zcash-related services when installing, running, and updating a Zcash full node (zcashd) on a Debian server.

 ## Bounties